A non-reciprocal model for morphogenesis in symbiosis

-Our model for symbiosis consists of a host organism and its symbiont partners, modelled as a fluid lipid vesicle and volume-excluded spheres, respectively (Fig~\ref{fig:fig1}A,B).
-To simulate the lipid vesicle, we use a dynamically triangulated network of beads with diameter $\sigma$ (simulation unit of length) connected by bonds with constrained lengths~\cite{Siggel2022, munoz-basagoiti_tutorial_2025}.
+\textbf{Computational model ---} We consider a deformable host cell and its non-deformable symbiotic partners, modelled as a fluid lipid vesicle and volume-excluded spheres, respectively (Fig~\ref{fig:fig1}B).
+To simulate the vesicle, we use a dynamically triangulated network of beads with diameter $\sigma$ (simulation unit of length) connected by bonds with constrained lengths~\cite{Siggel2022, munoz-basagoiti_tutorial_2025}.
 The vesicle Hamiltonian contains energy contributions from bending, area stretching and volume fluctuations.
-The total membrane surface area and enclosed vesicle volume are allowed to fluctuate around fixed values using quadratic energy constraints.
+In particular, the total cell surface area and enclosed vesicle volume are allowed to fluctuate around fixed values using quadratic energy constraints.
 Membrane fluidity is achieved by regularly updating the connectivity of the network through Monte Carlo bond-swaps~(Fig~\ref{fig:fig1}B).
-See the Supplementary Information (SI) for further details and simulation parameters.
+Further details are provided in the Supplementary Information (SI).

-Symbiont particles have diameter $\sigma_s$, and interact with membrane beads through non-reciprocal pairwise forces (Fig.~\ref{fig:fig1}C).
+Symbiont particles have diameter $\sigma_s$, and interact with particles on the vertices of the vesicle network through non-reciprocal pairwise forces (Fig.~\ref{fig:fig1}C).
 We consider that a particle $k$ from species $i$, where $i$ can refer to host beads~($h$) or symbiont particles~($s$), exerts a force on a particle $l$ of the other species $j$, with $j \in \{h, s\}$ and $i\neq j$, equal to

-where $r$ is the distance between particles, $\hat{r}_{kl} = \hat{r}_{l} - \hat{r}_{k}$, with $\hat{r}_{k}$ the unit position vector for particle $k$, $\gamma$ is an exponent that controls the range of the interaction, $\phi$ is a constant that sets the force scale, and $r_c$ is the range of the interaction, which we set $r_c = 1.5~\tilde{\sigma}$, where $\tilde{\sigma} = (\sigma + \sigma_s)/2$.
-All the particles in the system have a volume-excluded core to prevent overlaps.
-We use a Molecular Dynamics simulation scheme coupled to a Langevin thermostat to integrate the dynamics of the particles in the system (SI).
+where $r$ is the distance between particles, $\hat{r}_{kl} = \hat{r}_{l} - \hat{r}_{k}$, with $\hat{r}_{k}$ the unit position vector for particle $k$, $\gamma$ is an exponent that controls the range of the interaction, $\phi$ is a constant that sets the scale of the force, and $r_c$ is the range of the interaction, which we set $r_c = 1.5~\tilde{\sigma}$, where $\tilde{\sigma} = (\sigma + \sigma_s)/2$.
+Additionally, all the particles in the system have a volume-excluded core to prevent overlaps.
+We use Molecular Dynamics simulations coupled to a Langevin thermostat to integrate the dynamics of the particles in the system (SI).